jessika/jessika.dev/posts/remark42-integration.md

 ---
 title: "Step-by-step guide to integrating with Remark42 comment engine"
 date: "2023-06-18"
+snippet: "Very detailed instructions describing how to add Remark42 comments to a website"
 ---

 This post contains a step-by-step guide on adding comments to a website using the [Remark42](https://remark42.com) comment engine.
 Keep reading to see my reasoning behind for choosing Remark42, or skip directly to [Part 1 of the guide](#part-1-get-a-compute-instance).